 The participation fee is $.50 per person per game for all rated tournaments (club tournaments as well), not including byes or forfeits.

 Canadian tournament directors have the option of submitting the participation fees for their events in Canadian dollars.
 These payments should be made by a cheque or money order made out to "John Robertson" and sent to 17 Fourth Avenue, Cambridge, ON, N1S 2C9.
 (The present exchange rate, which will be frequently amended, is $1.15 Canadian = $1.00 U.S.) Please include an accompanying note explaining which tournament(s) the participation fees are for.
 You may also include any NASPA membership fees that you may have collected at your event along with the members’ personal data.

 Many directors submit tournament data on the day on which a tournament ends, almost all do so by the end of the following day, and this is the level of service that players expect.
-If the Rating Officer (currently John Chew) is online, rating data will be processed within a few minutes of receipt, and transferred to our sister site cross-tables.com within an hour.
+If the Rating Officer (currently John Chew) is online, or if the director has been flagged for express service due to a record of error-free submissions, rating data will be processed within a few minutes of receipt, and transferred to our sister site cross-tables.com within an hour.
 In extreme cases, there might be a delay of as much 24 hours in processing ratings; whenever such delays can be anticipated, the directors involved will be individually warned by email.